BrownCoatJustice/BrownCoatJustice/README.md

 - 👋 Hi, I’m @BrownCoatJustice
 - 👀 I’m interested in Computer Hardware and Software
-- 🌱 I’m currently learning C and RC Planes
+- 🌱 I’m currently learning C and C++
-- 💞️ I’m looking to collaborate on Games or simple open-source projects
+- 💞️ I’m looking to collaborate on simple C or simple C++ projects
 - 📫 How to reach me Email me @ brownforsocialmedia@gmail.com

 <!---